 Time management skills

 Similar to good listening, communicating clearly, and staying organized, time management is a key skill set for success in many different work settings, and accounting is no exception.
 Whether it’s expense reports, taxes, earnings statements, or quarterly performance outlooks, they all have deadlines.
 Some of these deadlines are hard and fast, and may come with a penalty if they’re not met.

 Accountants should be conscientious about the clock, gauge how long it takes for certain tasks to be completed, and plan accordingly so deadlines aren’t missed.
 Poor time management can lead to costly mistakes and oversights.

 Willingness to be flexible

-Paul McDonald, senior executive director at the research and staffing firm, noted that flexibility as it pertains to work is a two-way street, where both the employer and employee must be willing to sacrifice and be accepting of change.
+Paul McDonald, senior executive director at the research and staffing firm, noted that flexibility is a two-way street, where both the employer and employee must be willing to make sacrifices and be accepting of change.

 “While the upsides of flexible schedules are clear, professionals must make a concerted effort to succeed,” McDonald said.
 “Communication is key to ensuring everyone is aligned on priorities, projects stay on track, and colleagues feel equally motivated and accountable to achieve business goals.”

 Accounting isn’t just about putting numbers on a page; it’s about using data to make judgments.
 In some cases, accountants may be required to simply produce expense reports or complete tax documents.
 In others, they may be called upon to form an opinion about how a company should proceed with an initiative, project, or campaign.
 This requires an objective evaluation of data to draw conclusions, assertions, and recommendations.